AKSHAYK0UL/Go-Email-Auth/README.md

-Description:

-The SendEmail project is a simple Go application designed to facilitate the sending of one-time passwords (OTP) via email.
-It leverages SMTP for email delivery and MongoDB for storing OTP data.
-This project provides a straightforward solution for integrating OTP-based authentication or verification mechanisms into web applications.
+Email Verification System:

+This project implements a simple email verification system using Go and MongoDB.
+Users can sign up, receive a verification code via email, verify the code, and login to their accounts.

-Key Features:
+Features:

-OTP Email Sending: Users can trigger the generation and sending of OTP emails to their registered email addresses.
+Sign Up: Users can sign up by providing their email address.
+A verification code is sent to the provided email address for verification.

-OTP Verification: Users can verify the OTP provided via email against the OTP stored in the database.
+Code Verification: Users can verify the code received via email to complete the sign-up process.

-MongoDB Integration: OTP data, including user email, OTP, and device token, is stored in MongoDB, providing persistence and scalability.

-Technology Stack:

-Go: The project is developed using the Go programming language, known for its simplicity, concurrency support, and efficiency.

-MongoDB: MongoDB is used as the NoSQL database to store OTP-related data.
-It offers flexibility and scalability for handling large volumes of data.

-SMTP (Simple Mail Transfer Protocol): SMTP is utilized for sending OTP emails to users' email addresses.
-It's a widely used protocol for email transmission over the internet.
+Login: Registered users can log in to their accounts using their email and password.
+RESTful API: The system provides RESTful APIs for signing up, verifying codes, creating users, and logging in.

+Project Structure:

+models: Contains the data models for the application, including Email, OTPModel, and User.
+helpers: Contains helper functions for sending emails, generating verification codes, saving codes to the database, and user authentication.
+controllers: Contains the HTTP request handlers for different endpoints, including signing up, verifying codes, creating users, and logging in.
+router: Configures the HTTP routes for the application using the Gorilla Mux router.
+.env: Environment file for storing configuration variables such as MongoDB connection string. main.go: Entry point of the application, initializes the server and starts listening for incoming requests.

 Usage:

+Set up a MongoDB instance and provide the connection string in the .env file.
+Install dependencies using go mod tidy.
+Run the application using go run main.go.
+Use the provided RESTful APIs to interact with the system.

+API Endpoints:

-User Signup: Users trigger the signup process by providing their email address.
-Upon signup, an OTP is generated and sent to the provided email address for verification.
+POST /signup: Sign up a new user by providing their email address.
+Returns a success message and sends a verification code to the provided email.

-OTP Verification: After receiving the OTP via email, users enter the OTP into the application for verification.
-The application compares the provided OTP with the OTP stored in the database to authenticate the user.

-Project Structure:

-Controllers: Contains the HTTP request handlers responsible for processing user requests, such as sending OTP emails and verifying OTPs.

-Models: Defines the data models used in the application, including the Email and OTPModel structs.

-"Please note that this project is still in development"
+POST /verify: Verify the code received via email to complete the sign-up process.
+POST /create: Create a new user account by providing user details including name, email, password, and device token.
+POST /login: Log in to an existing user account by providing email and password.
+Returns a success message upon successful login.